CrazyNeil/OllamaSpring/README.md

 You can clone this project and build it using Xcode 14 or later.

 ## Setup Update Server
-OllamaSpring uses [Sparkle](https://sparkle-project.org) as a built-in update framework.
+OllamaSpring uses [Sparkle](https://sparkle-project.org) as its built-in update framework.
 You need to make a few changes to set up your own update service.

 ### 1. Generate EdDSA Key